GENI-NSF/geni-tools/README-omni.txt

 -c FILE -- location of your config file (default ~/.gcf/omni_config)

--f FRAMEWORK -- control framework to use (e.g. my_sfa), overiding default in config file.
+-f FRAMEWORK -- control framework to use (e.g. my_sfa), overriding default in config file.
 The framework is a section named in the config file.

 --debug -- Enable debug output